 - 6.1.
-Corporate Parenting Board Members are asked to note the updated policy and provide feedback and comments. - 6.2 It is recommended for future updates of the policy that approval be given for a Delegated Officer Decision to be made by the Service Director for Family Support and Child Protection.
+Cabinet Members are asked to approve the updated policy to ensure young people leaving care are able to access tailored support which provides them with the best start to their adult lives. - 6.2 It is recommended for future updates of the policy that approval be given for a Delegated Officer Decision to be made by the Service Director for Family Support and Child Protection.